peter-mouland/web-caddy/README.md

 Gulp Sky Component Helper
 ========================

-> A `Sky Component` is self-contained functionality, that can be re-used in many web projects i.e. a Carousel.
+> A Sky Component is self-contained functionality, that can be re-used in many web projects i.e. a Carousel.

 > This helper used to create and deploy Sky Components via Gulp tasks.

 `npm install --save-dev gulp-sky-component-helper`

 Using the steps for [Creating a Component](#creating-a-component) you can then automatically and quickly complete common tasks e.g.
- * Build and serve demo page
+ * Build and serve a demo page
- * compile Sass / JS to a single file (and .min.js)
+ * Compile Sass / JS to a single file (and `.min.js`)
- * deploy to github.io / Bower / Amazon S3
+ * Deploy to github.io / Bower / Amazon S3

 ## Creating a Component

-1. Intialise github repo and clone locally
+1. Intialise a repo within github and clone it locally
+2. Create a `gulpfile.js` using [examples/gulpfile.js](examples/gulpfile.js)
-2. Create a `package.json` using [examples/package.json](test/package.json)
+3. Create a `package.json` using [examples/package.json](examples/package.json)
     * Update `name` to your component name in lower case.
     * Ensure the `repository.url` is the correct github address.
-2. Install the helper and requireed node modules using `npm install`
-3. Create a `gulpfile.js` using [examples/gulpfile.js](test/gulpfile.js)
-4. intialise your component using `gulp init`
-5. Register your bower component using the commands from the console output
+4. Run `npm install` to install the required node modules.
+5. Run `gulp init` to intialise your component.

 Once the above is complete should have the conventional directory structure as well as the useful gulp tasks.